-COVID-19: NYSC to decamp Corps members who shun safety protocols
+COVID-19: NYSC to decamp corps members who shun safety protocols

-NATIONAL Youth Service Corps, NYSC, on Friday, said it would not hesitate to decamp whoever that flouts extant guidelines aimed at curbing the spread of the COVID-19.
+National Youth Service Corps, NYSC, on Friday, said it would not hesitate to decamp any corps member who flouts the extant guidelines aimed at curbing the spread of the COVID-19.

 The NYSC Director-General, Brigadier General Shuaibu Ibrahim, handed down the warning while speaking during a sensitisation webinar jointly organised by the NYSC and Nigeria Centre for Disease Control, (NCDC) for prospective corps members.